-Gathering data helps businesses to gain a better understanding of their market, and it also helps them connect with their customers.
+Gathering data helps businesses gain a better understanding of their market, and it also helps them connect with their customers.
 That said, it’s easy for organisations to become lost in masses of information because too much data is available to them.

 People often associate big data with big companies.
 However, the same big data is available to small businesses, and they often make better use of it.
 This is because smaller firms are more agile and able to make quicker decisions based on data-driven insights.

+The global big data and analytics market has seen tremendous growth in recent years: It is currently valued at over £268 billion (2024).
+However, the market is projected to triple and reach £700 billion by 2032.
 There is such a mass of data available to us that it’s easy to take it for granted.
 To realise the importance of data in business, we only need to imagine how difficult life would be without it.

 For example, how would we make critical business decisions if we didn’t first understand our present position?
 How would we plan a marketing strategy if we had no idea how to reach our customers?
 Or how would we decide what kind of content to create for our social media feed?